NonlinearOscillations/HarmonicBalance.jl/docs/src/index.md

 features:
   - title: Non-equilibrium steady states
-    details: Compute all stationary states in a one or two-dimensional parameter sweep.
+    details: Compute all stationary attractors and produce a complete phase diagram of your system
   - title: Linear Response
-    details: Explore the fluctuations on top of the non-equilibrium steady states.
+    details: Explore the excitations on top of each stationary state
   - title: Limit Cycles
-    details: Find limit cycles involving many frequencies.
+    details: Find limit cycles involving many frequencies
 ---
 ```